ZKAmoeba-Micro/micro/etc/env/base/README.md

-# Base configuration for zkAmoeba stack
+# Base configuration for micro stack

 This folder contains the template for generating the configuration for micro applications.
 Configs in this folder are assigned default values suitable for development.